magento/merchdocs/src/shipping/magento-shipping.md

 -  **Assigned** - Allows you to assign the product to a Magento Shipping package (defined in the [Packages configuration]({{ site.baseurl }}{% link shipping/magento-shipping-packaging.md %})).

--  **Pre-Packaged** - Uses the package dimension of the product itself.
+-  **Pre-Packaged** - Uses the dimensions of the product's package.
 When set to this option, Length, Width, and Height fields display (required).

 #### Magento Shipping Attribute Mapping